noahehall/theBookOfNoah/0current/languages/scala/scala.syntax.md

   - https://www.coursera.org/learn/scala-functional-program-design/home/info
   - https://www.coursera.org/learn/scala-akka-reactive/home/info
-  - when finished with coursera check out the scala 2 walkthrough via geeksforgeeks
+  - recommended topics
+    - functional programming and state
+    - parallel and distributed systems

-- todos
+- todoing

   - 100% positive the Type outline doesnt match the class hierarchy
     - vscode > outline > Type > shiz all over the place
     - if you go to the AAA scala api 3 link, click a type, click `supertypes` you can see the hierarchy
   - 100% positive type APIs arent Dry, e.g. lots of stuff under List should be under Seq, and many times they are duplicated

+- todos
   - find sealed traits in the scala docs
   - todo: need to do a better job at categorizing operators, especially the mutable vs immutable ones
   - extending, using `poop extends blah1, blah2` vs `poop extends blah1 with blah2`